jenniferslagt/web-app-from-scratch-1920/README.md

 * Windspeed: The wind speed in miles per hour.
 * Wind bearing: The direction that the wind is coming from in degrees, with true north at 0° and progressing clockwise.
 (If windSpeed is zero, then this value will not be defined.)
 * Temperature: The temperature in degree Celsius or Fahrenheit.
+* UV-index: how big is the risk on sunburning?

 ## How to fetch data from the Dark Sky API?